dnoh/HumanBehaviorVolatilityPredictor/README.md

 # HumanBehaviorVolatilityPredictor
-Using machine learning models to predict the volatility of human behavior
+## Using Machine Learning models to predict the volatility of human behavior datasets.

+ Markup : * Bullet list
+              * Nested bullet